 At a minimum, students enrolled in an ISAEP program should be provided an opportunity to earn a career readiness credential such as the Virginia Workplace Readiness Skills (WRS) for the Commonwealth Assessment or the National Career Readiness Certificate (CRC).
 ISAEP coordinators are expected to communicate and collaborate closely with their local and/or regional Career and Technical Education (CTE) departments to determine viable workforce training and credentialing options available to meet the needs of students enrolled in the ISAEP program.

-The grant period for this award is 12 months, beginning on July 1, 2020, and ending June 30, 2021.
+The grant period for this award is 12 months, beginning on July 1, 2022, and ending June 30, 2023.

 Virginia Department of Education

 Office of Career, Technical, and Adult Education

-101 N. 14th Street
+101 North 14th Street

-Richmond, VA 23219
+Richmond, Virginia 23219